 The trophy is the John Barrs Goban, shown here.
 It is a traditional Japanese Go board (a good quality tenmasa board).

-The 2014 and 50th British Championship started in April 2013.
-All those who play in tournaments between April 2013 and March 2014 and end with an EGF rating of 1900 or higher are on the list of qualifiers.
+The 2015 British Championship started in April 2014.
+All those who play in tournaments between April 2014 and March 2015 and end with an EGF rating of 1900 or higher are on the list of qualifiers.
 Note: This list may contain players who are not our members or do not have the required British nationality or residency requirements.
-The qualifiers will be able to play in Candidates' Tournament from 3rd to 5th May.
+The qualifiers will be able to play in Candidates' Tournament in May 2015.

 The 2013 British Championship started in April 2012.
 All those who played in tournaments between April 2012 and March 2013 and ended with an EGF rating of 1900 or higher were on the list of qualifiers.
 Note: This list may contain players who are not BGA members or do not have the required British nationality or residency requirements.